Jail and Inmate Search in Oregon

 How to Perform Oregon Inmate Lookup

-The state has a varity of inmate locator seach engines where you can enter a name or SID number to find someone incarcerated in the state.
+There is a variety of Oregon inmate records search tools where you can enter a name or SID number to find someone incarcerated in the state.
 The search results will show you a simple list of SID, name, and date of birth.
 You can select the SID and click to see more details.
 The full record will show you the most recent mugshot, name, age, gender, date of birth, race, height, weight, eye and hair color, status, and possible release date from the prison.
-You can also view details of their offenses and the state facility where they are held with help of Oregon prison inmate search.
+You can also view details of their offenses and the state facility where they are held with the help of the Oregon prison inmate search.

 Creating Public Jail Records

 The state creates jail records every step of the way through the inmate process.
 Jail and prison administrators create documents and fill out forms that become part of the inmate’s criminal history.
 Anything about the inmate during their stay at a facility is noted in the file.
 Oregon inmate search records are created and shared by all types of law enforcement, so everyone is aware of the same information.

 The number of Oregon prisoners at the year-end of 2016 was 15,166, that stayed the same compared to the previous year.
 Females made up 8.6% of prison population while the number of male prisoners counted 13,862 in 2016.

 The Prisoner Change by Gender in % for the Last 10 Years